databricks/spark-csv/README.md

 * `charset`: defaults to 'UTF-8' but can be set to other valid charset names
 * `inferSchema`: automatically infers column types.
 It requires one extra pass over the data and is false by default
 * `comment`: skip lines beginning with this character.
 Default is `"#"`.
 Disable comments by setting this to `null`.
+* `nullValue`: specificy a string that indicates a null value, any fields matching this string will be set as nulls in the DataFrame

+When writing files the API accepts several options:
+* `path`: location of files.
+* `header`: when set to true, the header (from the schema in the DataFrame) will be written at the first line.
+* `delimiter`: by default columns are delimited using `,`, but delimiter can be set to any character
+* `quote`: by default the quote character is `"`, but can be set to any character.
+Delimiters inside quotes are ignored
+* `escape`: by default the escape character is `\`, but can be set to any character.
+Escaped quote characters are ignored
+* `nullValue`: specificy a string that indicates a null value, nulls in the DataFrame will be written as this string.
 * `codec`: compression codec to use when saving to file.
 Should be the fully qualified name of a class implementing `org.apache.hadoop.io.compress.CompressionCodec` or one of case-insensitive shorten names (`bzip2`, `gzip`, `lz4`, and `snappy`).
 Defaults to no compression when a codec is not specified.
-* `nullValue`: specificy a string that indicates a null value, any fields matching this string will be set as nulls in the DataFrame
 * `quoteMode`: when to quote fields (`ALL`, `MINIMAL` (default), `NON_NUMERIC`, `NONE`), see [Quote Modes](https://commons.apache.org/proper/commons-csv/apidocs/org/apache/commons/csv/QuoteMode.html)

-The package also support saving simple (non-nested) DataFrame.
-When saving you can specify the delimiter and whether we should generate a header row for the table.
-See following examples for more details.

 These examples use a CSV file available for download [here](https://github.com/databricks/spark-csv/raw/master/src/test/resources/cars.csv):